SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 In this guide I'll be installing Arch Linux with BTRFS.
 And [in a separate article](/archlinux-post-install/) I'll show you the way to a minimal KDE plasma desktop along with some extended possibilities.
 If you're reading this I can assume you are already familiar with [archwiki](https://wiki.archlinux.org/) - a great place to learn about Arch Linux!

 {{< admonition tip >}}
-This post will be long and may be hard to navigate without TOS (table of contents).
+This post will be long and may be hard to navigate without TOC (Table of Contents).
 So please use table of contents.
 On desktop it's placed on the right side and mobile device users can access it from the very top of the post.
 {{< /admonition >}}

 ## Why Arch?